Jambi City Jambi, Indonesia Travel Guide

 Jambi Province hosts parts of Kerinci Seblat and Berbak National Parks, for Sumatran wildlife and rainforests.
 Local initiatives in Jambi City focus on waste management and urban greening.

 Waste management infrastructure is developing but faces challenges.
 Littering is an issue; formal recycling is limited.
-Minimize single-use plastics and dispose of waste responsibly.
+Minimize single-use plastics and throw away waste in a responsible manner.

 Water resources are abundant due to high rainfall.
 Responsible water use is always encouraged.
 Take shorter showers, reuse towels, and report any leaks in accommodation.